MarthaEbubechi/Dano-Airlines-Customer-Satisfaction-Survey/README.md

 headquartered in London, United Kingdom called **Dano Airlines**.
 This project is to analyze and recommend a data-driven strategy for increasing Dano Airlines' satisfaction rate, and present it in the form of a single page report or dashboard.

-**_Disclaimer_**:This dataset is for my final capstone project on my data analytics training to demonstrate my capabilities on power Bi.
+**_Disclaimer_**:This dataset and report is for my final capstone project on my data analytics training to demonstrate my capabilities on power Bi.

 ## Problem statement:
 - The latest passenger survey results just came in and it looks